PaulHalloran/S2P3Rv2.0/README.md

 ###  Producing the nutrient initialisation file

 Download the gridded netcdf version of the World Ocean Atlas nitrate data from here: https://www.nodc.noaa.gov/cgi-bin/OC5/woa13/woa13oxnu.pl
-- These instructions assume you are using teh annual mean file: n00_01.nc, but it may be advisable to use the file pertaining to the winter season in the hemisphere of your simulation, because this is what the model is expecting
+- These instructions assume you are using the annual mean file: n00_01.nc, but it may be advisable to use the file pertaining to the winter season in the hemisphere of your simulation, because this is what the model is expecting

 Edit the strings on the right hand side of the first three lines of 'initialisation_nitrate.py'.
 These should point to the chosen output file name for the nutrient file, the name of the domain file produced above, and the location of the World Ocean Atlas data respectively.